 These events help to reinforce what you learn at home, but they’re not essential and many people find they can’t come to any, or only a few.
 There is often an option to participate online, meditating from your own home while linked into a live stream from the retreat.

 I feel part of a loving community that really cares about each and every member.
 There is also a lot of fun and laughter.
 It is very open, no barriers, it is very welcoming to newcomers.

 When I joined I didn't think too much about the community side.
 I didn’t want to be a member of anything or label myself.
 Being a text-book introvert I thought ‘why can’t you just get on with it on your own?’
 But over time I've gradually grown to understand and appreciate it’s value.

 I found online courses helpful, and very practical for me to be able to keep up as and when I have some peaceful time.
-When I’ve come to retreats in person, and there have been others who have been participating in the same retreat online, they have really felt part of the proceedings....actually I find that delightful.
-The online availability of teachings and the fact that the community is up for virtual connections is extremely important to me personally.
+When I’ve come to retreats in person, and there have been others who have been participating in the same retreat online, they have really felt part of the proceedings.

 The sense of being part of a community is helpful.
 Sometimes I’ve consciously reminded myself that there are others "out there" who are in it as well.
 Online retreats give me an opportunity for some concentrated practice and to "meet" other members.

 You decide for yourself when to study and practice.
 You can follow the training entirely from home, learning how to bring meditation into your everyday life.